 Via the parameterization (record set 7Fh) you may activate a global diagnostic interrupt for the module.
 A diagnostic interrupt occurs when during a process interrupt execution in OB 40 another process interrupt is thrown for the same event.
-The initialization of a diagnostic interrupt interrupts the recent process interrupt execution in OB 40 and branches in OB 82 to diagnostic interrupt processing incoming.
-If during the diagnostic interrupt processing other events are occurring at other channels that may also cause a process res. diagnostic interrupt, these are interim stored.
+The initialization of a diagnostic interrupt interrupts the recent process interrupt execution in OB 40 and branches in OB 82 to diagnostic interrupt processing of the diagnostic interrupt processing at other channels that may also cause a process res. diagnostic interrupt, these are interim stored.
 After the end of the diagnostic interrupt processing at first all interim stored diagnostic interrupts are processed in the sequence of their occurrence and then all process interrupts.
-If a channel where currently a diagnostic interruptincoming is processed res. interim stored initializes further process interrupts, these get lost.
-When a process interrupt for which a diagnostic interruptincoming has been released is ready, the diagnostic interrupt processing is called again as diagnostic interruptoutgoing.
-All events of a channel between diagnostic interruptincoming and diagnostic interruptoutgoing are not stored and get lost.
-Within this time window (1. diagnostic $interrupt{incoming} \ until \ last \ diagnostic \ interrupt{outgoing}) \ the \ SF-LED \ of \ the$ CPU is on.
+If a channel where currently a diagnostic interrupt{incoming} is processed res. interim stored initializes further process interrupts, these get lost.
+When a process interrupt for which a diagnostic interrupt{incoming} has been released is ready, the diagnostic interrupt processing is called again as diagnostic interrupt{outgoing}.
+All events of a channel between diagnostic interrupt{incoming} and diagnostic interrupt{outgoing} are not stored and get lost.
+Within this time window (1. diagnostic interrupt{incoming} until last diagnostic interrupt{outgoing}) the SF-LED of the CPU is on.
 Additionally for every diagnostic interrupt{incoming}/{outgoing} an entry in the diagnostic buffer of the CPU occurs.